 Prince Charles condemns Putin’s invasion of Ukraine as ‘brutal aggression’

-Prince Charles called Russia’s invasion of Ukraine a “brutal aggression,” according to reports.
+Prince Charles called Russia’s invasion of Ukraine a “brutal aggression,” according to a report.

-He was quoted as saying the Russian assault represented an “unconscionable” attack on democracy and freedom.
+He was quoted by ITV News as saying the Russian assault represented an “unconscionable” attack on democracy and freedom.

-Charles was in Southend on Tuesday to formally grant city status to the home of Sir David Amess, the murdered MP who spent decades campaigning for the change.
+Charles was with Camilla, Duchess of Cornwall, in Southend-on-Sea on Tuesday to formally grant city status to the home of Sir David Amess, the murdered MP who spent decades campaigning for the recognition.

-In a statement, the royal said: “The values of democracy and freedom are under attack today in Ukraine in the most unconscionable way.
+In a statement during the visit, the royal said: “The values of democracy and freedom are under attack today in Ukraine in the most unconscionable way.

 “We are in solidarity with all those who are resisting brutal aggression.”